humanetes-com/proof-of-positive-interaction/README.md

  # POPI Pallet

  Proof of positive interaction.
-A collectivity that contributes to build something.
+A collectivity that contributes toward a common goal.
- There are different kind of things that may be built, each thing will go through a set of lavoration steps.
+ There are different kind of products that may be built, each will go through a set of lavoration steps.
 A lavoration step is registered onchain through an interaction.
  The interaction is another user that verifies positively that your work contributed to move a thing from the lavoration step n to the n+1.